pivot-access-ltd/bma-offline-docs/src/how-to-work-with-tags-5928.md

 Here are some examples of tag definitions -- [more examples are available](https://github.com/canonical/mxt).

-Commonly used XPath functions usually include:
+Commonly used Xpath functions usually include:

 * contains
 * starts-with